Lorenzo Tucker: Later years

+Military service

+Tucker served in the U.S. Army Air Corps during World War II.
+Reports note that he both participated in service activities overseas and produced shows for troops during the war.

 Honors and awards

 In 1974, Tucker was inducted into the Black Film Makers Hall of Fame, and he received the Audelco Recognition Award in 1981.
 On an episode of The Cosby Show, titled "Denise Drives", Clair Huxtable quizzes Denise Huxtable on car safety asking if she should stop her car for a stranger on a dark rainy night with "hair like Lorenzo Tucker, eyes like Billy Dee and a smile like Nat King Cole."